ppalms/ok-wildscapes/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy to sandbox account

-### Prerequisites

-- AWS account
-- AWS config profile called "ok-wildscapes" that points to your AWS account

-Open a terminal from the cdk folder and run `aws sso login --profile ok-wildscapes`

-Uncomment the OkWildscapes AppStack in `cdk\apps\app.ts` and run `yarn deploy`

-CDK will output the API base URL to `cdk\output.json`.
-Update `.env.local.example` with your API base URL and API key (look in the AWS console) and remove the _.example_ placeholder